sveinbjornt/iceaddr/README.md

 ### Look up Icelandic street addresses and postcodes

 Python module to look up and get information about Icelandic street addresses and postcodes.
-The underlying data is taken from [Staðfangaskrá](https://opingogn.is/dataset/stadfangaskra) (the Icelandic Address Registry) maintained by [Registers Iceland](https://www.skra.is) ([CC-BY](http://opendefinition.org/licenses/cc-by/)).
+The underlying data is taken from [Staðfangaskrá](https://opingogn.is/dataset/stadfangaskra) (the National Icelandic Address Registry) maintained by [Registers Iceland](https://www.skra.is) ([CC-BY](http://opendefinition.org/licenses/cc-by/)).

 ## Examples